gospodnetic/industrial_training/gh_pages/_source/session2/Services.md

 1. Edit `vision_node.cpp`; remember that the [ros wiki](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29) is a resource.

-2. Add the header for the service we just created
+2. Add the header for the service we just created (the header is generated automatically based on the .srv file and can be found in `~/catkin_ws/devel/include/myworkcell_core/`)

    ``` c++
     #include <myworkcell_core/LocalizePart.h>